TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 8 - VDI & DaaS/4.8.4-performance-management/_index.md

 -   95th Percentile Pod Network KPI.
 You got the idea.

-Now that we have the KPI, let’s look at the Horizon objects one by one, starting with the smallest/lowest one.
+Now that we have the KPI, let's look at the Horizon objects one by one, starting with the smallest/lowest one.
 We will also include all other performance metrics to complete the picture.
 To keep the list short and topic manageable, we will not include non performance metrics and properties.
 We will cover them separately.

 ## Baseline Profiling

 Horizon is one of the largest applications in a company, as it can span thousands of VMs and locations.
-It’s important to profile so you know what to expect.
+It's important to profile so you know what to expect.
 Different deployments can have a different performance characteristics, making it hard to establish best practice threshold.
 In a large scale deployment, different pools or farms can have different numbers.
 If your design expects a different performance for certain farm or pool, then profile them separately.

-Take time to profile your actual environment while it’s healthy so you have a baseline.
+Take time to profile your actual environment while it's healthy so you have a baseline.

 We cover the profiling technique earlier in [Part 1 Chapter 2](#baseline-profiling).
 Specific for Horizon, you should profile the following counters.